TradeTrust/tradetrust-website/cms/carousel/home-carousel.md

       encourage implementers of TradeTrust for transferable documents to upgrade from V2 to V4 soon.
 Moving on, we will no longer support Token Registry V2.
-In the interim until June 2023, you can verify V2 transferable docuents by clicking on the button below.
+In the interim until June 2023, you can verify V2 transferable documents by clicking on the button below.
     backgroundImage: /static/uploads/token-registry.png
     buttonPage:
       label: Verify V2 Documents